Two passengers tested for suspected coronavirus on Marseille cruise ship

-MARSEILLE, France (Reuters) - Two passengers on a cruise ship being held outside the southern French port of Marseille are being tested for suspected coronavirus infection, the local health authority said on Tuesday.
+MARSEILLE, France, March 10 (Reuters) - Two passengers on a cruise ship being held outside the southern French port of Marseille are being tested for suspected coronavirus infection, the local health authority said on Tuesday.

 The remaining passengers on the vessel were being held on the boat, according to port authorities.